 Let’s look at a couple of examples to show how the reality of the mind-body connection affects our overall state of well-being, and then explore 3 ways to use the mind-body connection to our advantage.

-In the United States there has recently been a massive shift in the way healthcare professional view holistic medical approaches and concepts such as the mind-body connection.
-For example, The National Center for Complementary and Integrative Health, a United States governmental agency that researchers holistic lifestyle approaches, has seen their funding increase from $2 million in 1992 to $124.1 million in 2015.
-Numerous funding increases at large medical research institutions, such as this one, and the creation of university departments dedicated to studying alternative medicine, has helped to show the benefits that holistic medicine can provides.
-There are even dental practices which now offer holistic dentistry such as the Holistic Dentist Round Rock.
+In the United States, there has recently been a massive shift in the way healthcare professionals view holistic medical approaches and concepts such as the mind-body connection.
+For example, The National Center for Complementary and Integrative Health, a United States government agency that researches holistic lifestyle approaches has seen its funding increase from $2 million in 1992 to $124.1 million in 2015.

 There are a number of ways that we can use the reality of the mind-body connection to improve our health and overall quality of life.
 Let’s look at 3:

 - Meditation: The ancient practice of meditation dates back beyond recorded time, and has been used by generation after generation to improve psychological, emotional, and psychical well-being.
-Working with, and calming, our minds has the ability to calm anxiety, lower blood pressure, reduce physical pain, lower cholesterol levels, and even slow the aging process.
-Countless studies have shown the positive psychical benefits practitioners receive by working with their minds, and in the process verify the mind-body connection.
+Working with and calming our minds has the ability to calm anxiety, lower blood pressure, reduce physical pain, lower cholesterol levels, and even slow the aging process.
+Countless studies have shown the positive psychical benefits practitioners receive by working with their minds, and in the process verifying the mind-body connection.

 The mind-body connection is obviously a very real phenomenon and one that we should take seriously.
 You can easily improve your life by making small changes to your daily routine that are based upon the principles of the mind-body connection.